marmarelis/rolling-quantiles/README.md

 * The two filter types are `rq.LowPass` and `rq.HighPass` that compute rolling quantiles and return them as is, and subtract them from the raw signal respectively.
 Compose them however you like!
 * `NaN`s in the output purposefully indicate missing values, usually due to subsampling.
 If you pass a `NaN` into a `LowPass` filter, it will slowly deplete its reserve and continue to return valid quantiles until the window empties completely.

-We also expose a function `rq.medfilt(signal, window_size)` at the top-level of the package to directly supplant `scipy.signal.medfilt`.
+I also expose a convenience function `rq.medfilt(signal, window_size)` at the top-level of the package to directly supplant `scipy.signal.medfilt`.

 That's it!
 I detailed the entire library.
 Don't let the size of its interface fool you!